Xon/XenForo-WordCountSearch/README.md

-# XenForo-ReportImprovements
+# XenForo-WordCountSearch

-A Collection of improvements to XF's enhanced search (Elasticsearch).
-Does NOT work with MySQL search.
+Does NOT work with MySQL search, requires XF's enhanced search (Elasticsearch)

-- range_query search DSL
+Adds the ability to-do word-count range searches .

- - allows arbitary range queries for numerical data
+Works with the following Content Types:
-- Word counts.
+- Posts.